Vatia, American Samoa: History

 Vatia is one of the oldest villages on Tutuila Island.
 The original Vatians lived on a narrow ridge known as Toafaiga as far back as the 18th century.
 In the 1980s, archeologists from the National Park Service documented the findings of remnants of different architectural structures and house foundations on the ridge.
 One archeological finding was that of a house foundation which was constructed of coral slaps.
 This may have been a ceremonial center, temple, or a meeting house for the village.

 Remains found in Old Vatia have been dated to between 1300 AD to 1750 AD.
 The historic house platforms are raised on small earthen mounds and ringed with basalt boulders.
 Old Vatia has provided archeological remains with well-preserved archeological features, which, according to the National Park Service, “help interpret the history and prehistory of the Polynesian Samoans.”
 As it is located within the National Park of American Samoa, forest clearance is restricted, leaving Old Vatia surrounded by dense vegetation.
 On November 2, 2006, it was added to the U.S. National Register of Historic Places (AS-24-002).

 Old Vatia is located on Faiga Ridge, above and southwest of Vatia.
 The site was first re-discovered in 1963 by William K. Kikuchi, but it was not investigated until the 1980s.
 It was first recorded by the Eastern Tutuila Archeology Project, which noted that Old Vatia is “probably the largest ridgetop site in American Samoa.”

+In 1830, with the arrival of Christianity, people began relocating to the present site of Vatia.

+In 1889, a branch of the LDS Church was opened at Vatia.

+In 1900, following the conclusion of the Second Samoan Civil War, Benjamin Franklin Tilley returned to American Samoa and deemed it essential to visit Vatia.
+There, two chiefs had openly resisted his authority.
+Governor Tilley presented them with an ultimatum: either cease their defiance or face removal.
+As the majority of Tutuilans had grown weary of conflict, he garnered the support of the community.

 Apollo 11 returned to Earth in 1969 in the waters nearby Vatia.
 A copy of the American Samoan flag, which was brought to the moon by Apollo 11, is on display at the Jean P. Haydon Museum in Pago Pago.